Wengernalp Railway: History

+In 1925 the carriage shed at Grindelwald Grund was adapted increasing the length to 40 m to accommodate new rolling stock.
+In 1929 a new 72 m shed was opened in Lauterbrunnen.
+The station building at Grindelwald Grund was rebuilt in 1939.

-In 1942, the headquarters of the railway moved from Zurich to Interlaken.
+In 1942, the headquarters of the railway moved from Zürich to Interlaken.
 In 1947, the first motorcoaches were purchased.
-The following year the partly underground turning triangle at Kleine Scheidegg was constructed.
+The following year the partly underground turning triangle at Kleine Scheidegg was constructed which allowed trains to run from Lauterbrunnen to Grindelwald via Kleine Scheidegg.

+In 1948 the railway commissioned three new 16 m long, 600 hp motor cars from the Winterthur locomotive factory and Brown, Boveri in Baden.
+These cars shortened the Lauterbrunnen-Wengen-Kleine Scheidegg journey by 27 minutes, and the Grindelwald-Kleine Scheidegg journey by 23 minutes.
+With these new cars, it was now be possible to travel up to Kleine Scheidegg from Lauterbrunnen in 40 minutes, and from Grindelwald in 35 minutes.

 In 1990, an avalanche shelter was built on the Lauterbrunnen side of the operation, whilst in 1995 Wengen station was rebuilt to include a freight delivery terminal.
 In 2005, Wengernalp station platforms were extended from 127 m to 181 m usable length.
 In 2011, a new double track loop was opened between Wengen and Allmend, allowing the introduction of a clock-face timetable between Lauterbrunnen and Kleine Scheidegg.